conamu/cdk-app-template/README.md

+!!
+NOTE !!: Localstack integration will be removed in favor of faster development capability :)

 # Welcome to the template for all things serverless!
 This cdk-app template for golang serverless applications on aws is built for fast iteration and fast time to market